UltFoundation/Ultiomatic.js/README.md

 	) throw 'Can I haz jQueries?';
 	```

 - Prefer single quotes (apostrophes) as string delimiters.
-Double quotes may be used when the string contains single quotes.
+Double quotes may be used to avoid escaping single quotes.

 	```js
 	console.log(